-The central bank is the sole issuer of banknotes and bank reserves, which means that it is the monopoly supplier of the monetary base.
-Therefore, it can also set the conditions on which banks borrow from the central bank and thus influence the conditions of the interbank money market.
+The central bank is the sole issuer of banknotes and sets the reserve requirements for the commercial banks, which means that it is the monopoly supplier of the monetary base.
+This lets the central bank set the conditions under which banks can borrow from it, which then affects the conditions in the interbank money market.

-In the short run, a change in the money market interest rates induced by the central bank triggers a number of mechanisms and influences the activity of economic agents.
-Ultimately, the change will influence developments in economic variables such as output or prices.
+A change in the monetary policy interest rates set by the central bank triggers a number of mechanisms and influences the activity of participants in the economy.
+Ultimately this then affects developments in economic variables such as output or prices.
 This mechanism is known as the monetary policy transmission mechanism.
-Although the broad features of this mechanism are well understood, its essence remains very complex and there is no consensus on its detailed functioning.
+Although the general operation of this mechanism is well understood, its essence remains very complex.

 The principle of the long-run neutrality of money underlies all standard macroeconomic thinking and theoretical frameworks.
-In the economy real income or the level of employment are, in the long term, essentially determined by real factors related to supply, such as technology, population growth or the preferences of economic agents.
+Incomes or the level of employment in the economy are, in the long term, essentially determined by real factors related to supply, such as technology, population growth or the preferences of participants in the economy.

-In the long run, after all adjustments in the economy have worked through, a change in the quantity of money in the economy will be reflected in a change in the general level of prices, but it will not induce permanent changes in real variables such as real output or unemployment.
+In the long run, after the economy has adapted, a change in the quantity of money in the economy will be reflected in a change in the general level of prices, but it will not cause permanent changes in real variables such as real output or unemployment.

 Ultimately, inflation is a monetary phenomenon.
-According to various empirical research results, prolonged periods of high inflation are typically associated with high monetary growth.
-While other factors, such as variations in aggregate demand, technological changes or commodity price shocks, can influence price developments over shorter horizons, over time their effects can be offset by a change in monetary policy.
+A range of empirical research results have shown that prolonged periods of high inflation are typically associated with rapid growth in the amount of money, because of asset purchases for example.
+While other factors, such as variations in aggregate demand, technological changes or commodity price shocks, can affect price developments over shorter horizons, their effects can be offset over time by a change in monetary policy.